krr-up/mapf-instance-generator/README.md

 required arguments for random:
   -c [0-100], --cover [0-100]  percentage of vertices covered
   ```
+Warning: As the used arguments impact the problem difficulty, long runtime is to be expected e.g. for high values for --size or low values for --cover.

 ### Encodings
 The generator makes use of the following encodings that can also be used without the generator as follows: